MicrosoftDocs/power-platform/power-virtual-agents/advanced-use-pva-as-a-skill.md

 # Use Power Virtual Agents bot as a skill

-You can use your Power Virtual Agents bot as a [skill](https://docs.microsoft.com/en-us/azure/bot-service/skills-conceptual?view=azure-bot-service-4.0) with Bot Framewoek bots.
+You can use your Power Virtual Agents bot as a [skill](https://docs.microsoft.com/en-us/azure/bot-service/skills-conceptual?view=azure-bot-service-4.0) with Bot Framework bots.
-If you have already built and deployed Bot Framework bots in your organization, this feature will enable you to extend their functionality by calling Power Virtual Agennts bots as skills.
+If you have already built and deployed Bot Framework bots in your organization, this feature will enable you to extend their functionality by calling Power Virtual Agents bots as skills.

 >[!NOTE]
 >This article is intended for system administrators or IT professionals who are familiar with [Bot Framework skills](/azure/bot-service/skills-conceptual?view=azure-bot-service-4.0&preserve-view=true).

 >[!IMPORTANT]
 >This feature is not available to users who only have the [Teams Power Virtual Agents license](requirements-licensing-subscriptions.md).
 You must have a [trial](sign-up-individual.md) or full Power Virtual Agents license.

+You can use your Power Virtual Agents bot as a skill with Bot Framework bots.
+If you have already built and deployed Bot Framework bots in your organization, this feature will enable you to extend their functionality by calling Power Virtual Agents bots as skills.
+[!NOTE] This article is intended for system administrators or IT professionals who are familiar with Bot Framework skills.
+[!IMPORTANT] This feature is not available to users who only have the Teams Power Virtual Agents license.
+You must have a trial or full Power Virtual Agents license.

 ## Prerequisites